mtceballos/SIRENAdoc/_build/html/_sources/SIRENA.rst.txt

 **2) Noise spectrum and weight matrices generation**

-In :ref:`gennoisespec`, the data is analysed record by record: if there are events present, this tool :ref:`finds <detect>` and rejects them, keeping only the pulse-free intervals of a size given by the input parameter :option:`--intervalMinSamples`.
+In :ref:`gennoisespec`, the data is analysed record by record: if there are events present, this tool :ref:`finds <detect>` and rejects them, keeping only the pulse-free intervals of a size given by the input parameter :option:`intervalMinSamples`.
 If no events are present, the record is divided into pulse-free intervals sized also by this parameter.

 Once the pulse-free intervals have been defined, a long noise interval is built by putting together these pulse-free intervals in order to calculate the noise baseline.
 Moreover, the noise intervals whose standard deviation is too high are discarded.

 On one hand, the tool calculates the FFT of the non-discarded pulse-free intervals (over the unfiltered data) and averages them.
-Only a specific number of intervals (input parameter :option:`--nintervals`) will be used.
+Only a specific number of intervals (input parameter :option:`nintervals`) will be used.
 The noise spectrum density is stored in the *NOISE* and *NOISEALL* HDUs in the *noise data* file.

 ::

-    > gennoisespec --inFile=noise.fits --outFile=noiseSpec.fits --intervalMinSamples=pulseLength \
+    > gennoisespec inFile=noise.fits outFile=noiseSpec.fits intervalMinSamples=pulseLength \
-    --nintervals=1000 --pulse_length=pulseLength
+    nintervals=1000 pulse_length=pulseLength

 .. _noiseSpec: